swcarpentry/DEPRECATED-bc/lessons/swc-git/tutorial.md

 FIXME: diagram

-He then creates a [pull request](glossary.html#pull_request), which notifies Dracula that Wolfman would like to submit some changes to be merged into Dracula's repository:
+He then creates a [pull request](glossary.html#pull_request), which notifies Dracula that Wolfman wants to merge some changes into Dracula's repository:

 FIXME: screenshot